 Government contractors can reduce risk and uncertainty when tactical execution is tied to the overarching strategy of the organization.
 The right KPIs reveal whether your business development and capture process contributes to or detracts from the strength of that vision.
 By studying KPIs, organizations ensure all capture activities are contributing toward an increasing win rate.

 Tracking the right KPIs in one place for easy analysis seems to be a challenge in many organizations.
-A secure CRM purpose-built for government contractors, like BidWin from Avtex, can help you quickly find relevant information quickly, whether on your laptop, with a tablet or from your mobile device.
+A secure CRM purpose-built for government contractors, like BidWin from Avtex, can help you quickly find relevant information, whether on your laptop, with a tablet or from your mobile device.